Removal of white skin cancer

 In the case of basal cell carcinoma, the most common type of white skin cancer, the average age of those affected is 60.
 Men are affected slightly more frequently than women.
 Basal cell carcinoma destroys the tissue where it grows, but does not metastasise in the body and is often found in sun-exposed areas.
 Around 93 per cent occur on the head and neck and around seven per cent on the trunk and extremities.

 Spinalioma usually occurs from the age of 55, with men being affected twice as often as women.
-Metastasis to the lymph nodes is rare but possible.
+Metastasis to the lymph nodes is rare, but possible.

 Risk factors are